-This management information circular (this "Circular") dated March 27, 2018 is furnished in connection with the solicitation by or on behalf of management of Sprott Resource Holdings Inc. (the "Corporation") of proxies to be used at the annual and special meeting of the holders of common shares ("shareholders") of the Corporation (the "Meeting") to be held at the offices of Blake, Cassels & Graydon LLP, 199 Bay Street, Suite 4000, Commerce Court West, Toronto, Ontario, Canada on Thursday, May 10, 2018 at 12:00 p.m.
+This management information circular (this "Circular") dated March 22, 2019 is furnished in connection with the solicitation by or on behalf of management of Sprott Resource Holdings Inc. (the "Corporation") of proxies to be used at the annual meeting of the holders of common shares ("shareholders") of the Corporation (the "Meeting") to be held at the offices of Blake, Cassels & Graydon LLP, 199 Bay Street, Suite 4000, Commerce Court West, Toronto, Ontario, Canada on Thursday, May 9, 2019 at 12:00 p.m.
 (Toronto time), and at all adjournments thereof, for the purposes set forth in the notice of the Meeting that accompanies this Circular (the "Notice of Meeting").
 It is expected that the solicitation will be made primarily by mail but proxies may also be solicited personally, by advertisement or by telephone, by directors, officers or regular employees of the Corporation.
 Such persons will not receive any extra compensation for such activities.
-The Corporation may also retain, and pay a fee to, one or more proxy solicitation firms to solicit proxies from the shareholders of the Corporation in favour of the matters set forth in the Notice of Meeting.
+The Corporation in favour of the matters set forth in the Notice of Meeting.
 The Corporation may pay brokers or other persons holding common shares of the Corporation ("Common Shares") in their own names, or in the names of nominees, for their reasonable expenses for sending proxies and the Circular to beneficial owners of Common Shares and obtaining proxies therefor.
 The total cost of the solicitation will be borne by the Corporation.